joshbegley/nyt-latest/README.md

 `Dubas made one of his biggest moves since taking control of the Penguins, and it looks like a very good deal for now and the future.`\
 https://nytimes.com/athletic/5717235/2024/08/22/penguins-rutger-mcgroarty-trade-kyle-dubas/

-**Families Say Hostage Autopsies Reveal Bullets in the Bodies of Hostages**\
+**Autopsies of Israeli Hostages Recovered From Gaza Reveal Bullets, Families Say**\
-`The revelation raised new question about how the hostages were killed while in captivity.`\
+`The revelation raised new questions about how the hostages were killed while in captivity.`\
 https://nytimes.com/2024/08/22/world/middleeast/israeli-hostages-autopsies.html

 **Gus Walz Let It All Out During His Father’s Convention Speech**\